zedapp/zed/app/manual/cursors.md

 #protip
 -------

-Zed does not have a find and replace feature.
-It doesn't it need it, the Zed way of doing it is searching for an instance of the string (or selecting it), then adding cursors on other instances using `Ctrl-Alt-Right` and `Ctrl-Alt-Left`, and then simply typing the replacement.
+Caelum does not have a find and replace feature.
+It doesn't it need it, the Caelum way of doing it is searching for an instance of the string (or selecting it), then adding cursors on other instances using `Ctrl-Alt-Right` and `Ctrl-Alt-Left`, and then simply typing the replacement.